 There are currently about 1.5 million Cubans living in the U.S.—-mostly in south Florida.
 Most still have relatives living in Cuba.
 They send several billions of dollars every year.
 The majority of Cuban-Americans support Normalization of relations between our two countries.
 However, a relatively small minority of Cuban-Americans remain bitter because they or their relatives lost their homes and real estate when they moved to the U.S. after 1959.
 (Those who remained in Cuba did not lose their homes or automobiles.)
 Most Cubans living in Florida want to visit their families easily and inexpensively, so they want Normalization to proceed as fast as possible.
 However, those who are against this continue to write and publish articles describing how terrible the Castro government has been to its own people.
 Their outrageous claims sound normal to Americans who have been hearing these items for several decades: the Castros are imprisoning catholic priests and have thousands of political prisoners; the Castros foster child sex-slave operations; Cuba is a transfer point for billions of dollars in dangerous drugs heading to America; Cuba is developing cyber warfare programs, biological warfare, etc. It just goes on and on.
 After these claims are printed on the front page, then later fact-checked, retractions are usually buried deep in the back pages of newspapers.
 Americans who have never been to Cuba read these headlines, and articles written by others who have never been to Cuba.
 They then develop a very inaccurate view of Cubans, Cuban society, and the Cuban government.

 What about those who are “unjustly imprisoned?”
 Consider a Cuban who steals a truck.
 He will probably be sentenced to prison.
 Once there, he can claim he is a Christian, and he has been jailed because of his religion.
 He can also claim he was jailed because of his political opinions.
 He can claim he is totally innocent, so his families believe him.
 Then a Cuban-American in Miami hears about his case, and writes about all the political prisoners and religious persecution in Cuba.
 Other Americans read about these activities, and demand that the process of Normalization must be reversed.
 Multiply this scenario by thousands, and stretch this out over decades.
-(The same things happen in the U.S.–some criminals who try to kill cops end up dead.
-But too often the lead story is about an innocent, sweet young man who was murdered by the police for no reason.)
+(The same things happen in the U.S.–some criminals who try to kill police officers end up dead.
+But all too often, the lead story is about an innocent, sweet young man who was murdered by the police for no reason.)

 But—let’s assume for the moment that all these horrific claims about the Cuban government are true.
 If so, why would we stop Normalization and reverse the process?
 When punishment is applied, it doesn’t hurt any Cuban government officials.
 It only makes life tougher for the Cuban people—the people who love and admire us—the American people.
 During the Cold War, Americans were encouraged to visit the Soviet Union and eastern Europe, make friends, and tell them about democracy and America.
 This would have been the best policy towards Cuba for the past 5 decades.
 Change in Cuba would have happened much more quickly.

 So if you still believe all the Cold War rhetoric, I urge you to visit Cuba soon.
 If you keep an open mind, I’m sure you will change it.
 Cuba is a safe, friendly country full of people who love Americans.
 They just can’t understand why the Embargo continues, even though a large majority of Americans are against it.
-They ask, “so what’s the point of a democracy, if the majority don’t rule?”
+They ask, “so what’s the point of a democracy, if the majority doesn’t rule?”
 It’s a great question.